Kijewski/pyjson5/docs/index.rst

 Compatibility
 -------------

-At least CPython 3.4, and a C++14 compatible compiler (such as GCC 5.2+) is needed.
+At least CPython 3.5, and a C++11 compatible compiler (such as GCC 4.8+) is needed.

-Other interpreters such as Pypy and older CPython versions are not supported.
+Other interpreters such as Pypy are not supported.
+CPython 3.4 may work, but it is untested.
+Even older versions and Python 2.7 won't work.

 -------------------------------------------------------------------------------